tunasahinoglu/dsa210-project/README.md

 ---

 ## Findings
-1. Daily Trends:
+## 1 - Daily Trends:

-     -  Moderate variations in listening duration across daily temperature changes.
+  Analysis of daily variations in listening duration relative to temperature fluctuations revealed moderate shifts, with warmer days showing a tendency towards slightly longer music listening times.
+While these changes were not extreme, a general pattern emerged where mild increases in temperature appeared to correspond with marginally extended listening periods.

-     -  Some warmer days correlated with slightly longer listening times.
+## 2 - Weekly Patterns:

-2. Weekly Patterns:
+  Aggregating the data on a weekly basis provided more consistent and clearer trends.
+It was observed that listening time tended to peak during weeks characterized by moderate weather conditions.
+This suggests that extreme weather, whether hot or cold, may slightly reduce the overall duration of daily music listening, while more temperate conditions encourage higher engagement with music.

-      - Weekly aggregations revealed consistent trends, with listening time peaking during moderate weather.
+## 3 - Monthly Insights:

-3. Monthly Insights:
+  A comparative analysis across months highlighted broader seasonal trends.
+Specifically:

-      -  Warmer months generally showed slightly decreased listening durations compared to colder months.
+  Warmer months, such as July and August, generally showed slightly decreased overall listening durations compared to colder months like October and November.

-      -  In the monthly comparison chart, a noticeable dip in listening time is observed during August and September, while the temperatures were decreasing, the listening duration also decreased.
+  In the monthly comparison chart, a noticeable dip in listening time was observed during August and September.
+Despite the decrease in temperature during this period, listening durations also declined, suggesting that other seasonal factors, such as vacations or outdoor activities, might have influenced this trend.

-      -  A gradual increase in listening time occurs from September to November, corresponding with cooler temperatures and potentially indoor-focused activities.
+  From September to November, a gradual and steady increase in listening time was evident.
+This trend coincided with cooler temperatures and the seasonal shift towards more indoor-focused activities, indicating a possible link between colder weather and increased music consumption.

 ---
 # Visualizations